Revolution place head coach Bruce Arena on leave for insensitive remarks

 Arena is considered among American soccer’s all-time best coaches after having coached the U.S. men’s national team in two separate stints, from 1998-2006 and in 2016-17.
 He has won five MLS championships, three times with the Los Angeles Galaxy (2011, 2012, 2014) and twice with D.C.
 United (1996, 1997).

-He has also coached his clubs to four MLS Supporters’ Shields everywhere he has been with D.C.
-United, New York Red Bulls, LA Galaxy and New England in 2021.
+He has also coached his clubs to four MLS Supporters’ Shields everywhere he has been, with D.C.
+United, the New York Red Bulls, the LA Galaxy and New England in 2021.